 Other people think there are more complex reasons for the sexes’ earnings differential.

-One of those people is Dr. Warren Farrell, educator and author of Why Men Earn More: The Startling Truth Behind the Pay Gap — and What Women Can Do About It, published January 2005.
-Certain to be strategically ignored by IWPR and other feminist groups (so as not to draw attention to the book since it factually and effectively destroys IWPR’s wage oppression theory), Farrell says the definition of “full-time” work is as few as 35 hours per week and as few as 26 weeks per year.
+One of those people is Dr. Warren Farrell, educator and author of 2005 book Why Men Earn More: The Startling Truth Behind the Pay Gap — and What Women Can Do About It, which is free to read in its entirety at the site.
+Farrell, strategically ignored by IWPR and other feminist groups (so as not to draw attention to his book since it factually and effectively destroys IWPR’s wage oppression theory), says the definition of “full-time” work is as few as 35 hours per week and as few as 26 weeks per year.
 Women, he says, are much more likely to work 35 hours per week, men much more likely to work 40-60 hours per week.
 Women are much more likely to work 26 weeks per year, men 52 weeks.
 Also, men are much more likely to hold two workplace jobs.
 But statistically a man with two jobs is considered one full-time worker.
 So we are often comparing a man’s two jobs to a woman’s one job.
 A man earning $40,000 per year from two separate jobs paying $20,000 each, for example, is treated statistically as though he were unfairly earning 33 percent more than a woman paid $30,000 from her one job.

 Feminists should compare women’s wages to gay men’s.
 The average woman, with regard to the kind of work she chooses, is probably more similar to gay men than to straight men.
 Gays, who don’t need a high-paying job to help them feel attractive to the sex that’s not on their radar, generally feel less pressure to be successful than straight men.
 That’s why gays are more likely than straight men to become waiters, hair dressers, and workers in other “female” occupations.
 Of course, many gays obtain good jobs to garner society’s respect as a man and to hide their gayness.
 But overall, gays, like most women, tend to look first for work that interests them and second for work that pays well, whereas straight men tend to do it the other way around.